metalim/adventofcode.2018.go/README.md

   There is only one restriction: data types have to be comparable (`a==b`).
 So, no slices or maps allowed, but pointers to them are ok.

-* ### Structures are values as well

-  As with arrays, structs are values.
+* ### Everything is passed by value

+  There is no pass-by-reference in Go.
+The only hardcoded exception are maps.
+Maps are literally pointers to hmap structure, and in early Go versions they were created as pointers (`var m *map[int]int`), that were missing dereference mechanics.
+For that reason, in later versions the `*` was removed from map syntax.

+  The rest, as with arrays, is passed by value.

   ```go
   type ent struct {n int}